ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 As much as I love writing in Markdown, I much prefer doing revisions in Word.
 Not to mention that your prospective publisher wouldn’t be too happy about receiving a Markdown file.

-Fortunately, tools such as [Pandoc](https://pandoc.org/) (available for both macOS and Windows) let you convert Markdown files into a variety of formats, and vice versa.
+Fortunately, tools such as [Pandoc](https://pandoc.org/) (available for Windows, macOS, and Linux) let you convert Markdown files into a variety of formats, and vice versa.
 Pandoc integrates with Typora, which makes exporting and importing files super easy.

 ![Exporting a Markdown file from Typora using Pandoc](https://drobnik.co/images/md-for-writers-exporting.jpg)

 <sup>Exporting a Markdown file from Typora using Pandoc</sup>

-Even if you prefer writing in a traditional word processor such as Word, you can still make use of Markdown.
+Even if you prefer writing in a traditional word processor such as Microsoft Word, you can still make use of Markdown.

 Export your manuscript as a Markdown file at the end of each writing session, and you’ll get the benefits of easy back-ups and version control with no revolutionary changes to your writing routine.